 Why don’t you take a break?
 Go drink a glass of water, do your squats, write in your journal, better yet PRAY.
 Because God is really what you need.

 Picking at your partner isn’t going to help your marriage.
 Furthermore, it’s only going to drive you further apart.

 You love your spouse tremendously otherwise you wouldn’t be reading this.
 You want a happy and healthy marriage and I applaud you for that.
 It’s what most married couples want.

-God picked out our spouse specially for us.
+God picked out our spouse especially for us.

-Find it in your heart to argue less with your spouse.
+Find it in your heart to be more patient with your husband.

 It’s important to affirm certain things in your life.
 I affirmed one day to figure out how to make my marriage work and to be happy in it as well.

 You can do the same.
 But you need to affirm this in your life.

 And your husband needs to be on the same page as you too.
 Make sure you are committing to arguing less, no matter what page your husband is on.

 Because even if he doesn’t want to be part of the solution by arguing less, you should still try that.
 And learn to become more of a patient person.